wldmr/ink-tool/doc/ink-fmt.md

 }
 ```

-If content starts on the same line, then a space is enforced after the ':'.
+##### Content after Conditions

+Content can mostly follow on the same line as conditions.
+The first item in an it/else block
+is an exception; the compiler will reject it).
 Both "inline" and "newline" styles can be mixed.
-For example, here is a simple
-if-else block with mixed styles (where content isn't even allowed on the same
+For example, here is a simple if-else block with mixed styles:
-line as the first condition; the compiler would reject it):

 ```ink input
 { x > 0: